 This is pretty good, as it goes: the tipoff is accounts.googlemail.com and of course the URL at the fraudulent login page.
 One has to wonder if they tried to put the source of the fake breach in Ukraine deliberately.
 Maybe this phishing email may be what Putin was referring to when he tried to pin the leaks on the Ukrainian government?

-Krypt3ia makes a pretty good case, based on the metadata, that the Clinton Foundation dox were fake.
-Motherboard has some reporting on the same thing (even the rightist Daily Caller thinks they’re bogus).
-The Hill reports that the Clinton Foundation was able to turn up no evidence of a breach: Gucci the invisible wonder-hacker strikes again?
-You tell me.
+Motherboard, Krypt3ia (who seems to be the original source here), and even the Daily Caller all agree based on the metadata that the Clinton Foundation dox were fake.
+The Hill reports that the Clinton Foundation was able to turn up no evidence of a breach.
 This seems kind of weird and haphazard, and casts doubt on the authenticity of Gucci’s other data dumps.
 It’s certainly not the KGB’s best work.
 It’s also, let’s be real, kind of weird that no emails either from or claiming to be from the Notorious HRC Server have turned up anywhere in all this mess.
 Maybe they would have, if Trump hadn’t publicly asked the Russians to cough them up.
 Who knows.

 Lastly, the feds interrupted an attack on voter registration infrastructure in Illinois and Arizona before any damage was done.
 Voter rolls are part of the public record, so there’s no intel-collection motive for this, although the KGB is somewhat notoriously bad at OSINT.
 It remains unclear what was intended.